Maps and models of HRM

 with the 'big picture' and the way that different aspects of people management fit together.

-Activity 2:3.
-Comparing the different typologies can be difficult because
+* Comparing different typologies of HRM can be difficult because

 they do not use the same underlying logic.
 But does that mean that individual typologies are not of value?